swedishOldfarts/ESP_IDF_ESP32_MQTT/README.md

 1) a MQTT over unsecure TCP to local LAN Mosquitto server(mqtt://)
 2) a MQTT over a TLS secure connection to HiveCloud broker (mqtts://)

+Using ESP-IDF powershell for compiling and ESP flashing.